-Action Description Action Description Portlet Admin Controls the portlets available in the Identity Manager user interface and who has permission to access them For details, see Chapter 7, "Portlet Administration," on page 187.
-Provisioning Controls the configuration of delegation and proxy tasks, digital signature service and engine and cluster settings.
-For details, see Chapter 8, "Provisioning Configuration," on page 203.
-Security Specifies who is a User Application Administrator and Provisioning Administrator for the Identity Manager User Application For details, see Chapter 9, "Security Configuration," on page 217.
+Action Description Provisioning Controls the configuration of delegation and proxy tasks, digital signature service and engine and cluster settings.
+For details, see Chapter 8, "Provisioning Configuration," on page 215.
+Security Specifies who is a User Application Administrator and Provisioning Administrator for the Identity Manager User Application For details, see Chapter 9, "Security Configuration," on page 229.